cicsdev/cics-java-liberty-restapp/README.md

 1. Download and compile the supplied COBOL program `EDUCHAN` and deploy into CICS.

-**Note:** sample DFHCSDUP EXTRACT output for the required CICS resource definitions is supplied in the supporting file [DFHCSD.txt](etc/DFHCSD.txt) file.
+**Note:** A sample DFHCSDUP input file for the required CICS BUNDLE resource definition is supplied in the supporting file [DFHCSD.txt](etc/DFHCSD.txt) file.

 ### Running the Example